naparuba/tanuki-www/content/pages/docs/internals/architecture.md

 Before describing the architecture, we provide a glossary of terms to help clarify what is being discussed:

-* Agent - An agent is the long running daemon on every member of the Consul cluster.
+* Agent - An agent is the long running daemon on every member of the XXX cluster.
-It is started by running `consul agent`.
+It is started by running `XXX agent`.
 The agent is able to run in either *client*, or *server* mode.
 Since all nodes must be running an agent, it is simpler to refer to the node as either being a client or server, but there are other instances of the agent.
 All agents can run the DNS or HTTP interfaces, and are responsible for running checks and